Éric Fassin: Why the Roma?

 Those travelers, for whom is opened

-The familiar empire of future darkness
+The familiar empire of future darkness.

 (Baudelaire, “Traveling Gypsies” in Flowers of Evil)